Anti-Ukrainian sentiment: In the Russian Empire

 Besides the Ems ukaz and Valuev Circular, there was a series of anti-Ukrainian language edicts starting from the 17th century, when Russia was governed by the House of Romanov.
-In 1720 Peter the Great issued an edict prohibiting printing books in the Ukrainian language, and since 1729 all edicts and instructions have only been in the Russian language.
-In 1763 Catherine the Great issued an edict prohibiting lectures in the Ukrainian language at the Kyiv-Mohyla Academy.
-In 1769 the Most Holy Synod prohibited printing and using the Ukrainian alphabet book.
-In 1775 the Zaporizhian Sich was destroyed.
-In 1832 all studying at schools of the Right-bank Ukraine transitioned to exclusively Russian language.
-In 1847 the Russian government persecuted all members of the Brotherhood of Saints Cyril and Methodius and prohibited the works of Taras Shevchenko, Panteleimon Kulish, Mykola Kostomarov (Nikolai Kostomarov) and others.
-In 1862 all free Sunday schools for adults in Ukraine were closed.
-In 1863 the Russian Minister of Interior Valuev decided that the Little Russian language (Ukrainian language) had never existed and could not ever exist.
+In 1720, Peter the Great issued an edict prohibiting printing books in the Ukrainian language, and since 1729, all edicts and instructions have only been in the Russian language.
+In 1763, Catherine the Great issued an edict prohibiting lectures in the Ukrainian language at the Kyiv-Mohyla Academy.
+In 1769, the Most Holy Synod prohibited printing and using the Ukrainian alphabet book.
+In 1775, the Zaporizhian Sich was destroyed.
+In 1832, all studying at schools of the Right-bank Ukraine transitioned to exclusively Russian language.
+In 1847, the Russian government persecuted all members of the Brotherhood of Saints Cyril and Methodius and prohibited the works of Taras Shevchenko, Panteleimon Kulish, Mykola Kostomarov (Nikolai Kostomarov), and others.
+In 1862, all free Sunday schools for adults in Ukraine were closed.
+In 1863, the Russian Minister of the Interior, Valuev, decided that the Little Russian language (Ukrainian language) had never existed and could not ever exist.
 During that time in the winter of 1863–64, the January Uprising took place at the western regions of the Russian Empire, uniting peoples of the former Polish–Lithuanian Commonwealth.
 Next year in 1864 the "Regulation about elementary school" claimed that all teaching should be conducted in the Russian language.
-In 1879 the Russian Minister of Education Dmitry Tolstoy (later the Russian Minister of Interior) officially and openly stated that all people of the Russian Empire should be Russified.
-In the 1880s several edicts were issued prohibiting education in the Ukrainian language at private schools, theatric performances in Ukrainian, any use of Ukrainian in official institutions, and christening Ukrainian names.
-In 1892 another edict prohibited translation from the Russian to Ukrainian.
-In 1895 the Main Administration of Publishing prohibited printing children books in Ukrainian.
-In 1911 the resolution adopted at the 7th Congress of Noblemen in Moscow prohibited the use of any languages other than Russian.
-In 1914 the Russian government officially prohibited celebrations of the 100th Anniversary of Shevchenko's birthday and posted gendarmes at the Chernecha Hill.
-The same year Nicholas II of Russia issued an edict prohibiting the Ukrainian press.
+In 1879, the Russian Minister of Education Dmitry Tolstoy (later the Russian Minister of the Interior) officially and openly stated that all people of the Russian Empire should undergo forcible Russification.
+In the 1880s, several edicts were issued prohibiting education in the Ukrainian language at private schools, theatrical performances in Ukrainian, any use of Ukrainian in official institutions, and christening Ukrainian names.
+In 1892, another edict prohibited translation from the Russian to Ukrainian.
+In 1895, the Main Administration of Publishing prohibited printing children books in Ukrainian.
+In 1911, the resolution adopted at the 7th Congress of Noblemen in Moscow prohibited the use of any languages other than Russian.
+In 1914, the Russian government officially prohibited celebrations of the 100th Anniversary of Shevchenko's birthday and posted gendarmes at the Chernecha Hill.
+The same year, Nicholas II of Russia issued an edict prohibiting the Ukrainian press.